Male Infertility: Causes, Testing, and Integrative Treatment Options

 What tests are used to evaluate male fertility?

 A semen analysis is the starting point.
-Depending on results and clinical history, additional testing may include hormone panels, thyroid testing, metabolic markers, toxin or environmental exposure testing, gut health assessment, and, in some cases, genetic or immunologic testing.
+Depending on results and clinical history, further evaluation may include hormone testing, thyroid assessment, metabolic markers, environmental or toxin exposure testing, gut health assessment, and, in selected cases, genetic or immunologic testing.

 What lifestyle factors negatively affect sperm quality?